double16/linux-dev-workstation/README.md

 The `config.yaml` file has several machine size configurations.
 The default is medium, you can change that by changing the `use` entry in `config.yaml`.

 ### SSH Keys
 Any SSH public/private key pairs found in the `/vagrant` guest directory, which is usually mapped to the directory containing the `Vagrantfile`, will be searched for SSH keys.
 Any files ending with `.pub` are found and if there is a matching file without `.pub`, the key will be added as an identity in SSH.
 The SSH config points to the `/vagrant` directory, so if this directory is unmounted the keys will not be found.
 SSH usually handles missing files gracefully.
+Important exclusions to the search path are the `environments` directory and any directory beginning with a `.`.

+### CA Certificates
+CA certificates can be added to the system wide trust store by placing the files similarly to the above SSH keys.
+The files must be in PEM format and have an extension of `.pem`, `.crt` or `.cer`.

 ## Installation